PAUL-byte-spec/Anderson-CC---PCA/README.md

 # Usage
 Once the repository is cloned and the dependencies are installed, you can proceed with running the PCA implementation script.
 Follow these steps:

- * Run the PCA implementation script:
+ * Run the PCA implementation script: Advanced Cancer Center PCA.ipynb
  * The script will perform PCA on the cancer dataset, reduce it into 2 PCA components, and display the results.

 # NOTE